schanram/ram-protractor-training/training-guide.md

    * Jasmine

 * Protractor
-   * How Protractor Works
-   * Locating Elements
-   * Interacting with the angular template / page
+   * Introduction to Protractor, locating elements and interacting with the angular page
    * Page Objects

 * Future objectives